-Does your institution offer support for medical students interested in enacting a sustainability initiative?
-Yes, the institution offers grants available to medical students for students to enact sustainability initiatives.
-The medical school encourages sustainability QI projects (to fulfill clerkship or longitudinal requirements) and offers resources to help students succeed in these projects, but there is no student funding available.
-No, the institution does not offer opportunities or support for sustainability initiatives.
-Score explanation: Encouragement is present for sustainability initiatives, however no formal grants
+1. Does your institution offer support for medical students interested in enacting a sustainability initiative?
+2 Yes, the institution offers grants available to medical students for students to enact sustainability initiatives.
+1 The medical school encourages sustainability QI projects (to fulfill clerkship or longitudinal requirements) and offers resources to help students succeed in these projects, but there is no student funding available.
+0 No, the institution does not offer opportunities or support for sustainability initiatives.
+Score explanation: VCU encourages sustainability projects and offers resources when available, but does not provide funding for those initiatives.